Sustainability

 Want to get involved?

-Our annual education activities include working in the public schools, presentations to various adult groups, and assistance to other non-profits in their programming including support of two Master Naturalist annual training activities.
+Our annual education activities include working in the public schools, presentations to adult groups and assistance to other non-profits in support of environmental research.
+We also support annual Master Naturalist training activities.
 Workshops for scouts and other groups are held along with seasonal nature walks open to the general public.

 We provide a location for overnight camping for Boy Scouts at our Preserve.
 We are a member of the Sustainable Calvert Network where we work with our partners in advocating for land protection in Calvert County.